Ready to swap your traditional winter beverages for nutritious winter drinks?

 To achieve a frothy top without barista equipment, put mixture in a high powered blend and blend for 20-30 seconds.
 Pour into a mug and sprinkle with cinnamon.

 Cranberry is commonly know as a detoxifier, and with the addition of ginger this tea will absolutely help cleanse toxins from the body.
-Cranberries are rich in antioxidants and can help lower and maintain cholesterol levels.
+Rich in antioxidants, cranberries and can help lower and maintain cholesterol levels.
 This recipe can be prepared on the stove or in a slow cooker if making several servings.
 Treat your friends and family with this feel better cleansing tea to help ward off sickness and build the immune system.

 - 1 cup water